lilydao11/data-science-sp2023/challenges/c02-michelson-assignment.md

 ![](c02-michelson-assignment_files/figure-gfm/q4-cf-real-simulated-1.png)<!-- -->

+**Observations**: Similarities

-**Observations**: Similarities - Generally, both graphs follow a rising and falling pattern over time so the simulation and reality lined up when looking at velocity in vacuum increases and decreases. - Both graphs have about the same amount of the graph going out of the uncertainty range (1/3). - The mean velocity in vacuum tends to stay within 100 km/s of the actual speed of light, with about one exception in each data set.
+\- Generally, both graphs follow a rising and falling pattern over time so the simulation and reality lined up when looking at velocity in vacuum increases and decreases.

+\- Both graphs have about the same amount of the graph going out of the uncertainty range (1/3).

+\- The mean velocity in vacuum tends to stay generally within 100 km/s of the actual speed of light, with about two exceptions in simulated data and six exceptions in the real data.

+Differences

-Differences - The simulated results tend to stay within the estimated error a lot more than the actual results do.
-This would makes sense because if Michelson simulated this and found that his data sat way out of his error range, he would have probably adjusted his uncertainty. - The real results vary more than the simulated results, with the simulated results generally staying relatively flat. - The real results hopped out of the uncertainty range early June whereas the simulated results hopped out of the uncertainty range in late June. - The simulated data seems to have more outliers than the real data.
-The outliers of the real data are more spread out from one another than the outliers of the simulated data.
+\- The simulated results tend to stay within the estimated error a lot more than the actual results do.
+The simulated results have two points outside of the estimated error while the real results have six points outside of the estimated error.
+This would makes sense because if Michelson simulated this and found that his data sat way out of his error range, he would have probably adjusted his uncertainty.

+\- The real results vary more than the simulated results, with the simulated results generally staying relatively flat and experiencing less rises and falls.

+\- The real results hopped out of the uncertainty range early June whereas the simulated results hopped out of the uncertainty range in late June.

 ### **q5** You have access to a few other variables.
 Construct a few visualizations of `VelocityVacuum` against these other factors.
 Are there other patterns in the data that might help explain the difference between Michelson’s estimate and `LIGHTSPEED_VACUUM`?